duplaja/codeable-reviews-and-expert-profile/README.md

 * theme=black sets a button theme: valid values are black, white, or anything else for no theme (defaults to black)

 ### No optional atts on expert_completed or expert_rating

+## Future Goals / Plans

+* Additional sort options
+* Impliment a "default" expert ID, referoo code as plugin settings (still could be overwritten on a shortcode level)
+* Continue to tweak and optimize code / display as needed
+* Look at some sort of local caching of images to cut down on external calls to AWS